JonEilers/analyticalgenomics/2_genomic_tutorials.md

 		<header class="major">
 			<h2> So You Want to Sequence a Genome</h2>
 		</header>
 		<p>Genome sequencing projects are complex, and understanding the multistep process can be overwhelming, especially when information is scattered across journal articles, books, and websites.
-If you're considering sequencing an organism's genome, Analytical Genomics offers a valuable resource.
-Our readthedocs website is dedicated to genome assembly and annotation bioinformatics.
+If you're considering sequencing an organism's genome, Analytical Genomics offers a valuable resource, a readthedocs website dedicated to genome assembly and annotation bioinformatics.
 It features tutorials, links to papers, and important caveats to consider during the planning and execution of a genome sequencing project, making the learning process more accessible.</p>
 		<header class="minor center-text">
                 <h4><a class="link-button" href="https://genomes.readthedocs.io">Genome Assembly and Annotation Bioinformatics</a></h4>
 		</header>